assen-totin/cdn/README.md

 ### Delete

 Set the SQL DELETE query to run in the configuration option `cdn_sql_delete`.
-It must have two `%s` placeholders - the first will be filled with the file ID and the second - with the value, extracted from the JWT payload.
+It must have a single `%s` placeholder, which will be filled with the file ID.

 NB: for complex queries, create a stored procedure and use stanza like `CALL my_procedure(%s, %s)`.